KuskIV/ml_exam_notes/notes/04 - Graph Clusering.md

 ## Gaussian Mixture Models

-Clustering is an unsupervised learning problem where we intend to find clusters of points in our dataset wit similar characteristics.
+Clustering is an unsupervised learning problem where we intend to find clusters of points in our dataset with similar characteristics.
 When considering clustering methods, they can be hard (like K-Means) where each point is only assigned to one cluster.
 There is not uncertainty measure or probability for other clusters the point could belong to.
 This is something Gaussian Mixture addresses, by representing clusters as Gaussian distributions.
-Another advantage is that it does not have a bias towards circular clusters, wo it works well even with non-linear data distributions.
+Another advantage is that it does not have a bias towards circular clusters, so it works well even with non-linear data distributions.

 A Gaussian Mixture is a function comprised of several gaussian's, each identified by $k \in \{1, \dots, K\}$, where $K$ is the number of clusters.Each Gaussian $k$ in the mixture is comprised of the following parameters: